moq-wg/moq-transport/draft-ietf-moq-transport.md

 * StartGroup: The start Group ID.
 Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

-* StartObject: The start Object ID, plus 1.
-A value of 0 means the entire group is requested.
+* StartObject: The start Object ID.
 Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

 * EndGroup: The end Group ID.
 Only present for the "AbsoluteRange" filter type.